it-praktyk/PowerShell-Random-Works/README.md

-Update List for Windows Server 2012 for Hyper-V are published here http://social.technet.microsoft.com/wiki/contents/articles/15576.hyper-v-update-list-for-windows-server-2012.aspx Recommended hotfixes and updates for Windows Server 2012-based Failover Clusters are published here http://support.microsoft.com/kb/2784261
+Update List for Windows Server 2012 for Hyper-V are published here http://social.technet.microsoft.com/wiki/contents/articles/15576.hyper-v-update-list-for-windows-server-2012.aspx

+Recommended hotfixes and updates for Windows Server 2012-based Failover Clusters are published here http://support.microsoft.com/kb/2784261

 Script use xml files that are stored in folder with script.
 Initial release of this script is based on download at 2013-11-08 from Niklas Akerlund site.

-Files with hotfixes was updated at November 11, 2013 by Wojciech Sciesinski.
+Updates files releases information
+2013-11-11 - initial relaeses based on current data, verified by Wojciech Sciesinski, wojciech@sciesinski.net 2013-12-02 - Hyper-V/Cluster update hotfix KB2894032 added by Wojciech Sciesinski, wojciech@sciesinski.net

 IDEAS
-- checking github website for updated xlm files and downloading it locally
+- checking github website for updated xml files and downloading it locally
 - checking local folder or remote share for previously downloaded hotfixes and download only missed (MD5/SHA1 sum needed ?)
 - add decompress option for downloaded hotfixes
-- output report to file / with diferent format support
+- output report to file / with different format support
-- add support for another systems and roles e.g. file services
+- add support for another systems and roles e.g. Windows Server 2008 R2 or file services